Andrzej Halemba: Aid to the Church in Need International / Kirche in Not

-In 2006-2020 Fr Halemba worked in the international organization "Aid to the Church in Need" (ACN Intl.) located in Königstein im Taunus (Germany).
+In 2006-2020 Fr Halemba worked in the international organization Aid to the Church in Need (ACN Intl.) located in Königstein im Taunus, Germany.
 From 2006 to 2010, he was responsible for helping English and Portuguese-speaking African countries.
 From 2010 to 2020 he was responsible for helping the Church in the Middle East (the Holy Land, i.e. Israel and Palestine, Lebanon, Jordan, Syria, Iraq, Iran, Afghanistan, Turkey, Cyprus, Azerbaijan, Georgia, Armenia, Egypt, Ethiopia, Eritrea) and in the Arabian Peninsula (Saudi Arabia, Yemen, Oman, Kuwait, Qatar, Bahrain, United Arab Emirates).
-He co-operates with the “Reunion of Aid Agencies for the Oriental Churches” (R.O.A.C.O.) in frame of the Congregation for Oriental Churches, a committee which unites funding agencies from various countries around the world for the sake of providing better assistance to Christians.
+He co-operates with the Reunion of Aid Agencies for the Oriental Churches (R.O.A.C.O.) in frame of the Congregation for Oriental Churches, a committee which unites funding agencies from various countries around the world for the sake of providing better assistance to Christians.

 During the genocide of Christians in the Middle East, he hurried to the rescue of the Church affected by war and persecution, especially in Iraq and Syria.
-He is the author of the "Return to the Roots" program (Marshall Plan for the Nineveh Plains), which obtained international financial support and enabled the reconstruction of private homes and the infrastructure of the Church in Iraq.
+He is the author of the Return to the Roots program (Marshall Plan for the Nineveh Plains), which obtained international financial support and enabled the reconstruction of private homes and the infrastructure of the Church in Iraq.
 Thanks to this initiative, nearly half of the expelled Christian families could return to their homes.
-Similarly, in Syria, his charitable and ecumenical actions have helped Christians to survive the worst and keep their hope alive (Candles for peace in Syria, Rosary for Peace, Console my People – Peregrination of Our Lady of Sorrows, Consoler of Syrians).
+Similarly, in Syria, his charitable and ecumenical actions have helped Christians to survive the worst and keep their hope alive (including Candles for peace in Syria; Rosary for Peace; Console my People; and Peregrination of Our Lady of Sorrows, Consoler of Syrians).
 His practical ecumenism has led to more effective local cooperation and the strengthening of the Christian community.
 All of these humanitarian actions, diplomatic activities and advocacy for peace have helped to maintain the presence of Christians in their native lands, the cradle of Christian faith in the Middle East.
-In the framework of his activities, Fr Halemba has promoted several information websites (primarily "Nineveh Reconstruction Committee" and "Christians of Syria").
-He is also the creator of the "ACNaid", an advanced digital system for project management and auditing.
+In the framework of his activities, Fr Halemba has promoted several information websites (primarily the Nineveh Reconstruction Committee and the Christians of Syria).
+He is also the creator of the ACNaid, an advanced digital system for project management and auditing.
 As a scientist, Fr Halemba conducts research documenting the persecution and genocide of Christians in the Middle East, as well as sociological and ethnographic research.